Form POA-1: additional information

 If you do not want notices and certain other communications to go to any of your representatives, write None.

-Form POA-1 authorizes your appointed representative to act for you in connection with the Tax Department matters indicated on your POA, with the exception of signing returns or delegating authority.
-It will cover all tax types for all tax periods, unless you specify the matters in section 4 of Form POA-1.
+Form POA-1 authorizes your appointed individuals to represent you for all matters, unless you specify the matters in section 4 of Form POA-1.
 See Example: specific period.

 If your tax type is not listed, or if you are granting authority for a special assessment or fee, mark an X in the Other box and explain.
 See Example: tax type not listed.